ULHPC/ulhpc-docs/docs/systems/index.md

 ## Experimental systems

-We maintain (or used to maintain) several experimental systems in parallel (`nyx`, a testing cluster, `pyro`, on OpenStack-based cluster, `viridis`, a low-power ARM-based cluster).
+We maintain (or used to maintain) several experimental systems in parallel (`nyx`, a testing cluster, `pyro`, an OpenStack-based cluster, `viridis`, a low-power ARM-based cluster).
 As of now, only our experimental [Grid'5000](https://hpc.uni.lu/systems/g5k/) clusters are still maintained.

 ## Usage